 Course instructors may use a number of different assessment methods for grading the students in their classes, including use of quizzes, one or more assignments (papers, memos, drafting exercises, simulations, oral exercises or presentations), class participation, mid-term examination, final examination, or final paper.
 This also includes following a traditional approach by offering a three-hour examination given at the end of the semester (or at the end of both semesters for year-long courses other than Legal Practice Skills).
 The instructor will notify the students of the grading method used.

-Midyear examination grades will be reported to students, however, the midyear examination grades will not appear on the student transcript.
+Midterm examination grades will be reported to students, however, the midterm examination grades will not appear on the student transcript.

 Grades are posted on Campus Cruiser at a date and time specified at the end of each semester.